-This exceptionally well-run estancia is located in the Sierras Chicas, which is a mountain range north west of Cordoba city in Argentina.
+This exceptionally well-run estancia is located in the Sierras Chicas, a mountain range northwest of Cordoba city in Argentina.
 It’s a 6,500-acre working cattle and stud farm which has been in the same family for four generations.
-As soon as guests arrive to this estancia they instantly feel at home by both the owners and staff.
+As soon as guests arrive at this estancia they instantly feel at home thanks to both the owners and the staff.

-Exploring this property on one of the eighty horses is an absolute delight.
-The horse breeds’ range from polo ponies to the traditional Criollo breed to the Paso Peruano, which is a fifth, gaited horse.
+Exploring this property on one of the estancia’s eighty horses is an absolute delight.
+The horse breeds range from polo ponies to the traditional Criollo breed to the Peruvian Paso, which is a fifth gaited horse (read: super comfortable!).
 Riding guests have the opportunity to ride in the morning and afternoon each day and no two rides are the same.
-One riding day may involve a full day picnic ride to a local Dominican church and a visit to the local one-teacher rural school to another day where guests try their hand to spending an afternoon watching one of the gauchos break in a horse or participating in ‘sortija’ a gaucho game on horseback.
+One riding day may involve a full day picnic ride to a local Dominican church and a visit to the local one-teacher rural school while another day may see guests trying their hand at polo, spending an afternoon watching one of the gauchos break in a horse, or participating in ‘sortija’ a gaucho game on horseback.